If you like the work I do on this blog, please consider supporting it via my Patreon or a Ko-fi tip.

 Category Divisions

-Many contests divide entries into different categories.
-These may be based on subject, size, number of figures, or other criteria.
-Make sure you understand the guidelines for a category you plan to enter as well as possible.
-Podium contests often divide categories by size and broad type.
-Examples might include gaming scale Sci-Fi/Modern Single, Monster, Bust, Large, Unit.
 Open shows group figures regardless of size into Painter (the focus is primarily on painting), Open (the focus includes both sculpting and painting), and Ordinance (vehicles).
-The military shows separate Painter and Open by subject – Fantasy Painter/Open includes fantasy, science fiction, and horror.
-Historical Painter/Open includes figures from any period of history, including modern day.
+Some shows have two categories for both Painter and Open – Fantasy (which includes science fiction and horror), and Historical (which includes any period of real history, including modern day.)
 Some open shows may have additional categories, such as diorama/vignette.

 Entrance Fees